Get Help from Bob Vila

 As wonderful as it is to see your grout clean again, wouldn’t it have been better if there had been no stains to deal with in the first place?
 In the future, make housework even easier by regularly cleaning and maintaining your grout before it gets out of control.
 Here are a few simple methods for keeping dirt and grime at bay:

 • Prevent discoloration by sealing your grout once a year.
-Sealant creates a barrier that protects against unsightly stains and dirt buildup.
+Sealant creates a barrier that protects against unsightly stains and dirt buildup, so you won’t have to break out your homemade grout cleaner.
 (Here’s a handy how-to.)

 • Regularly vacuum grouted tile floors.
 Your machine can pick up excess dirt before you break out the mop and specialized cleaners so that you’re not just pushing it around.